Ancient Celtic music: Heroic songs

 Although Tacitus doesn't distinguish between the barditus and the heroic songs, his choice of words implies a second genre.
 Tacitus' cumulation of alliterations is probably the first mention of rhyme in Europe, an early form of the German Stabreim, which became widely popular in the Mediaeval Ages.

 The Romans were acquainted with Germanic heroic songs, e.g. from the poetic and musical Nachleben of Arminius.
 The Tacitus source can be seen as the first testimony of early Germanic heroic songs.
 Festive singing is also attested for the night of the Roman advance in the Ems region in 15 AD.
 In 26 AD the insurgent Thracians were surprised by the attack of the Roman consul and general Poppaeus Sabinus during a feast with dance and singing.
 The Sicambri, who fought for the Roman side, countered the situation with defiant songs of their own, which could be evidence that the Celts knew improvisation as well as the ancient tradition of singing contests, which are e.g. reported by Virgil.
 The Goths sang heroic songs to worship their ancestors, and their tradition of tribal songs is well attested.
-After the battle of Campus Mauriacus the Goths were heard singing dirges for their fallen king.
+After the battle of Campus Mauriacus the Goths were heard singing dirges for their defeated king.